Pardee RAND Celebrates 50 Years of Policy Impact

 Fifty years ago, RAND founded the RAND Graduate Institute.

 Pardee RAND Graduate School is celebrating its 50th anniversary with the same sense of urgency in the face of a rapidly changing world, deep uncertainty, and extreme polarization.
-The problems we face now, at the dawn of the third decade of the 21st century, demand new ways of thinking, a deep understanding of what it takes to effect change, and insights into both the implications of technology for society and how to leverage that technology for new, positive solutions.
+The problems we face now, including the extraordinary coronavirus pandemic, demand new ways of thinking, a deep understanding of what it takes to effect change, and insights into both the implications of technology for society and how to leverage that technology for new, positive solutions.
 Advanced technologies have connected the world in new and exciting ways but have also generated unintended—and sometimes undesirable—consequences.
 So the leadership at RAND and Pardee RAND set out to reconceptualize what public policy graduate education must look like in this century.
 And we have once again taken bold action, building a public policy graduate school like no other and developing a new approach to policy analysis for our students, for RAND, and for our communities.

 As we celebrate our 50th, Pardee RAND is once again leading the way with a new model for public policy graduate education, redefining the field of policy analysis, and taking on technology in the public—rather than private—interest.
 RAND’s graduate school is attracting more interest than ever.
 Each year, we increase the size and impact of our school in numbers of students, support to our faculty, and the new capabilities we provide to RAND for technology development and application and community partnerships.